ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/scenario_remove_vm.rst

 Introduction
 ============

-This guide will show you how to utilize Ansible to remove an existing RHV virtual machine.
+This guide will show you how to utilize Ansible to remove an existing oVirt virtual machine.

 Scenario Requirements
 =====================